 If you want to see more of her photos you may visit Brush & Lens by M on her official Facebook.

-Indeed, Macro Photography is very interesting because we get to appreciate little creatures that sometimes we don’t even recognise that it actually exists.
+Indeed, Macro Photography is very interesting because we get to appreciate little creatures that sometimes we don’t even recognize that it actually exists.
 The closer we look, the better it gets.